 Although stingless bees do not have a sting to fend off enemies, they are nonetheless able to defend their hives against attacks.
 Only four years ago it was discovered that a Brazilian bee species, the Jatai bee, has a soldier caste.

 The working group Zischler shows that the recombination gene PRDM9 in tarsiers has been inoperable at times.
 They furthermore investigate the section – even though highly variable – with respect to the kinship of the Sulawesian population.

 Specific Talks are announced regulary by the institues of FB10 and can additionally be foud in the internal calender as well as on the linked website.
 IMB also announces talks on their website which can be found by following the link.

 The student representation and the Faculty of Biology host a graduation ceremony twice a year.
 Those students who graduated within six months before the ceremony can participate.
-Registration in Jan 2019 is mandatory for the event in Feb 2019.
+Registration until June 21, 2019 is mandatory for the event.